Preocts/eggbot/docs/chatkudos.md

 - If a user or role is not on the list it will be added, otherwise it is removed
 - You can mix and match roles and users using either command

-**kudo!set lock**
+### `kudos!lock`

-- Turns lock on or off.
+- Toggles lock on or off
-- When Kudos is locked only allowed users/roles can use Kudos.
-Server owner always has access to Kudos regardless of lock.
+- When Kudos is locked only allowed users/roles can use Kudos
-- This is the same as adding @everyone to role allow list without pinging the entire server.
+- Server owner and bot owner always has access to Kudos regardless of lock